 What is the Fit to Sit Policy?

-Under Fit to Sit, there is a "default assumption" that if you undertake and submit a piece of coursework, assessed presentation or exam that you are declaring that you are fit to do so and you wish it to be marked and counted as an attempt.
+Under the GCU Fit to Sit Policy, there is a "default assumption" that if you undertake and submit a piece of coursework, assessed presentation or exam, you are declaring that you are fit to do so and wish it to be marked and counted as an attempt.

 How and when do I apply?

-If you are impacted by personal or medical issues and you feel you are not fit to complete an assessment by either the original deadline/exam date or an agreed extension then you can make an application using the online Fit to Sit form to inform the university of this and keep your attempt for the next diet.
+If you are not fit to complete an assessment, you can apply using the online Fit to Sit form to inform the University and keep your attempt for the next diet.

-These are consecutive days, and include weekends and public holidays, they are NOT working days only.
+These are consecutive days and include weekends and public holidays.

 Important Points to Note